PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 A log may not contain default values for all parameters.
 In those cases the default is equal to the parameter value, and different default types are treated independently.

-This message can also be used in the Data section.

-The data type is restricted to `int32_t` and `float`.
+This message can also be used in the Data section, and the data type is restricted to `int32_t` and `float`.

 This section ends before the start of the first [Subscription Message](#a-subscription-message) or [Logging](#l-logged-string-message) message, whichever comes first.